A/N: Let the writing of this story commence once again!

 In the Name of the Father

 "Daddy!
 Welcome home!" exclaimed a teenage girl who looked to be no older than Eleanor, her dark red hair falling in curls to her shoulders.
+She was taller than Eleanor by about three inches.
 Vibrant emerald eyes expressed joy in seeing her father again.
-She then realized that her father was not alone as her gaze drifted to the brown-haired girl with skin so pale it was evident she had not seen the sun for some time.
+It took her a couple of seconds to realize that her father was not alone as her gaze drifted to the brown-haired girl with skin so pale it was evident she had not seen the sun for some time.

 "Good to be home, Morgan."
 He motioned towards his younger companion, who was beginning to receive a curious look from the redhead, "Morgan, this is Eleanor.
 Eleanor, this is my daughter Morgan."

-"Hi," said Eleanor with a small wave. clasping her hands together in front of her.
+"Hi," said Eleanor with a small wave. clasping her hands together in front of her, suddenly very nervous.

-Morgan gave her a smile.
+Morgan gave her a big smile.
 "Nice to meet you, Eleanor."
-Turning to her father, she asked, "Is she...?"
+Turning to her father with a questioning look, she asked, "Is she...?"

 He gave her a nod.
 "Let's talk inside."

-Eleanor was surprised that the air inside wasn't as damp and musty as she thought it might be considering that this was essentially a man-made cave, though she figured Jack was smart enough to make sure there was adequate ventilation and filtration in his self-made cave of a home.
+Eleanor was surprised that the air inside wasn't as damp and musty as she thought it might be considering that this was a cave within a mountain, though she figured Jack was smart enough to make sure there was adequate ventilation and filtration in his self-made cave of a home.

-The tunnel twisted again, this time turning to face the center of the mountain.
+The tunnel twisted again, this time turning towards the center of the mountain.
 Thick electrical wires ran along the walls, connecting each of the lights anchored to the rock at even intervals.
 As they rounded the turn, the tunnel opened up into a decently large space that served as their living room.
-It was furnished with couches, chairs, some side tables, and a big rectangular coffee table.
+It was furnished with couches, chairs, some side tables, and a big rectangular coffee table in the middle of them all.
 A nice, soft rug sprawled underneath the furniture in a large circle that filled the center of the room where most of the furniture lay.

 Board games lay on the surface of the dark coffee table, playing cards strewn about.
 Anchored to the rough stone walls and spaced evenly all around the room were industrial white lights of steel and glass, a steel cover making it so that the light shone onto and off of the wall so as not to blind the occupants of the room.
 A bookshelf sat off to one side, and surprisingly it was full of books, mostly educational ones from what Eleanor could see.
 She had a feeling the girls were home-schooled.